boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 # Security Considerations

 IPFIX security considerations are discussed in {{Section 11 of !RFC7011}}.

+ipv6ExtensionHeadersChainLength and ipv6ExtensionHeadersLimit IEs can be exploited by an unauthorized observer as a means to deduce the processing capabilities of nodes. {{Section 8 of !RFC7012}} discusses the required measures to guarantee the integrity and confidentiality of the exported information.

-This document does not add new security considerations for exporting IEs other than those already discussed in {{Section 8 of !RFC7012}}.
+This document does not add new security considerations for exporting other IEs other than those already discussed in {{Section 8 of !RFC7012}}.

 # IANA Considerations